radar/guides/code-organisation.md

 * How Ruby projects are organised
 * How to build gems from scratch
+* How to make one gem depend on another gem
 * How `require` works to load gems installed on your system

 ## Requiring, relatively